 \subsection{Noise}

 Thermal noise, cosmic background noise, and other random fluctuations of the electromagnetic field affect the quality of the communication channel.
-This kind of noise doesn't come from a particular source, nor propagate through space \cite{Ref42}.
-If the noise level is too high, the signal strength will degrad and the performance will decrease.
+This kind of noise doesn't come from a particular source, nor propagate through space.
+If the noise level is too high, the signal strength will degrade and the performance will decrease.

 In the current experiment we change the level of noise power by adjusting the value of \textit{IsotropicBackgroundNoise} parameter in the simulator.
 The default value of this parameter is set to -110dBm which is the minimum noise level in Wi-Fi networks 802.11 variants.
-We gradually increased the noise power to -90dBm and recorded the simulation results repeated 10 times for each experiment.
+We gradually increase the noise power to -90dBm and record the simulation results repeated 10 times for each experiment.
 According to the study in \cite{Ref43}, the average noise level in a busy university campus had a stable value at around -94 dBm.

+Figure \ref{fig:14} and \ref{fig:15} demonstrate the log-likelihood series of this anomalous scenario, and like previous cases the valley shapes represent the anomalies.
+The simulated anomalous period is during the first 10 time-slots which is marked with black diamond points.
+In the first experiment all the anomalous points are detected and the ratio of false positive is quite low.
+In the next two experiments the detection precision and sensitivity decline.
+The reason behind this downturn is that as the noise power decreases (higher negative value), it gets more difficult to detect the anomalous periods because the data becomes closer to the normal case (noise power of -110dBm).

 As the noise power increases, the packets are less likely to be received at the STAs.
 Therefore two data features are affected directly by the alteration of noise level: \textit{OutputOctets} and \textit{OutputPackets}.
-For this reason the Raw\underline{{ }{ }}Data detector is expected to produce satisfactory detection results.
-However, as Figure \ref{fig:5} shows, HMMs in all the experiments present higher precision values rather than Raw\underline{{ }{ }}Data and PCA.
-However in the third experiment not all the anomalous points are detected by HMM in some simulation runs.
-As the noise power decreases (higher negative value), it gets more difficult to detect the anomalous periods as the data becomes closer to the normal model.
+Hence the RawData detector is expected to produce satisfactory detection results.
+However, as Figure \ref{fig:5} shows, HMM and HMM-UBM models in all the experiments present higher precision values rather than RawData and PCA.

-Furthermore, the noise power of -105dBm is also simulated which is very similar to the normal model (-110dBm).
-The likelihood series of the HMM model along with the detected anomalies for -95dBm and -105dBm examples are shown in Figure \ref{fig:6}.
-Note that the anomalous period is during the first 10 time-slots.